Walter Duranty: Views on the Soviet Union

 Duranty both admitted the Stalinist system's brutality and defended its necessity.
 He claimed that individuals being sent to the labor camps in the Russian North, Siberia, or Kazakhstan, sometimes with their families, might later, eventually, be given a choice between rejoining Soviet society or becoming underprivileged outsiders.
 However, he admitted that for those who could not accept the system, "the final fate of such enemies is death".
 He acknowledged that the brutal collectivization campaign and exile to work camps in Siberia offered "no more than a hope or promise of a subsequent raising up.
 Perhaps this hope, is vain and the promise a lie.
 That is a secret of the future."
 Though describing the system as cruel, he stated that he had "no brief for or against it, nor any purpose save to try to tell the truth".

-Duranty's reporting is faulted for being uncritical of the USSR and presenting Soviet propaganda as legitimate.
+Since his death, Duranty's reporting has been faulted for being uncritical of the USSR and presenting Soviet propaganda as legitimate.

-In his praise of Joseph Stalin as an imperial, national, "authentically Russian" dictator to be compared to Ivan the Terrible, Duranty was expressing views similar to those of some White (Russian) émigrés during the same period, namely the Smenovekhovtsy movement, echoing still earlier hopes by the Eurasianism movement and the Mladorossi group currents in the 1920s.
+In his praise of Stalin as an imperial, national, "authentically Russian" dictator to be compared to Ivan the Terrible, Duranty was expressing views similar to those of some White (Russian) émigrés during the same period, namely the Smenovekhovtsy movement, echoing still earlier hopes by the Eurasianism movement and the Mladorossi group currents in the 1920s.
 (Stalin was not Russian, but Georgian, with possible distant Ossetian ancestry – his paternal great-grandfather was possibly an Ossetian – a fact that he downplayed during his lifetime.)

-In 1933, Stalin rewarded this praise and appreciation by saying that Duranty tried "to tell the truth about our country".
+In a 1933 meeting with Duranty, Stalin praised the newsman for trying his best "to tell the truth about our country".